StirlingMarketingGroup/hugo-test/README.md

     1. Open up Powershell and run `nvm install latest`
     2. Next, run `nvm use latest`
     3. To ensure this worked, run `node --version`, and you should see the version of nodejs you just installed
-    4. Install all of the following nodeJS prerequisites for this project by running `npm i -g google-closure-compiler tslib ts yarn`
 5. [Install VS Code](https://code.visualstudio.com/download) (if not installed already, of course)
 6. [Install GitHub Desktop](https://desktop.github.com/).
     1. Create an account or log in, and choose "Clone a repository from the internet", then click on the "URL" tab on the right.
-    2. First, download the repo "https://github.com/BrianLeishman/tscc".
-It might ask you to trust the repo, accept if you do :)
-        1. Right click on top-left where it says "Current repository" and "tscc" and click "Copy repo path"
-        2. In Powershell, type "cd" followed by a space, and then paste from the clipboard, and hit enter.
-Your current folder should look like "C:\Users\brian\Documents\GitHub\tscc"
-        3. Next, run all of the following commands:
-            - `Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted` (then press A, ENTER)
-            - `yarn install`
-            - `yarn lerna clean --yes`
-            - `yarn lerna bootstrap` (Allow the network connection if asked)
-            - `yarn tsc`
-            - `cd packages/tscc`
-            - `npm remove -g .`
-            - `npm i -g .`
-    3. Next, click File -> Clone Repository and clone "https://github.com/StirlingMarketingGroup/hugo-test".
+    2. Next, click File -> Clone Repository and clone "https://github.com/StirlingMarketingGroup/hugo-test".
-        1. Close and reopen GitHub Desktop
+    3. Close and reopen GitHub Desktop (this reset all system PATH variables for GitHub Desktop)
-        2. Then press Ctrl+Shift+A to open the "hugo-test" repo in VS Code, and say yes to trusting the author
+    4. Then press Ctrl+Shift+A to open the "hugo-test" repo in VS Code, and say yes to trusting the author
-        3. From inside VS Code, press Ctrl+Shift+B and run "Node Install".
+    5. From inside VS Code, press Ctrl+Shift+B and run "Node Install".
 Look in the running scripts to see the status.
-        4. Next, try running Compile TS, and hopefully it works!
+    6. Next, try running Compile TS, and hopefully it works!
 If it does, you're set up :)
-        5. Refer to the above instructions to run the Hugo site locally and view it in the browser.
+    7. Refer to the above instructions to run the Hugo site locally and view it in the browser.